-Table 9: Impact of US Tariff Announcements on Cash Flows
+Table 9: Impact of Tariff Announcements on Cash Flows

-(0.73)(1.77)(0.34)(0.40)(0.42)(0.44)(1.19)Note: The dependent variable is residualized cash flow (CF{ft}) multiplied by 100, which is constructed by summing Π{f0} (constructed using equation (14)) and the change in the discount rate (which is based on the change in the VAR variables on announcement days after controlling for economic surprises).
-This table uses a one-day window around each event.
+Note: The dependent variable is residualized cash flow (CF ${ft}$ ) multiplied by 100, which is constructed by summing $\hat{\Pi}{f0}$ (constructed using equation (15)) and the change in the discount rate (which is based on the change in the VAR variables on announcement days after controlling for economic surprises).
+This table uses a one-day window around each event and reports the sum of the coefficients across U.S. and China event days in the first and second columns, respectively.
 China Importer is a dummy that equals one if the firm or any of its subsidiaries or suppliers import from China.
 China Exporter is a dummy that equals one if the firm or subsidiaries export to China.
 China Revenue Share is the share of the firm's revenue from China.
-Column 1 reports the sum of the coefficients across each of the U.S. event days.
 There are 26,807 observations.
 Standard errors are in parenthesis.
-Asterisks correspond to the following levels of significance: p <
+Asterisks correspond to the following levels of significance: \\\p < 0.01,\\ p < 0.05,\\ p < 0.1.